nikalon/Lujo/README.md

 # Examples
 There are some examples of very small programs in Lujo contained in `examples/` directory.

-To execute a example use the following command, where *script* is the name of the file:
+To execute an example use the following command, where *script* is the name of the file:
 ```bash
 zig-out/bin/lujo script
 ```